 We also may monitor Starbucks office premises by security footage or badge scans.

-The personal information that you provide us is stored and processed on servers owned by Starbucks and other companies in the United States, Canada or elsewhere around the world, including locations that may be outside of the country or jurisdiction where you are located.
-Regardless of the entity or person who processes your information and where it is processed, we will take steps to transfer and protect your information through appropriate safeguards in accordance with applicable data protection laws and this Privacy Statement.
+The information that you provide us is stored and processed on servers owned by Starbucks and other companies in the United States, Canada or elsewhere around the world, including locations that may be outside of the country or jurisdiction where you are located.
+Regardless of the entity or person who processes your information and where it is processed, we will take steps to transfer and protect your information through appropriate safeguards in accordance with applicable data protection laws and this Privacy Notice.

 11. Transferring Your Information Overseas